2nd Month Pregnancy Diet: What To Eat And Avoid?

 2. What should I eat in the second month of pregnancy if I have nausea?

-Bland and easy-to-digest food can help with nausea.
+When you are 2 months pregnant, bland and easy-to-digest food can help with nausea.
 In addition, high-protein foods such as chicken and peanut butter, cold beverages and snacks, ginger, carbonated drinks, herbal teas and broth, fruits and vegetables high in water content, citrus fruits, peppermint, foods high in vitamin B6 (salmon, avocados) may help you feel better (16).

 3. Which foods are a good source of vitamin B?

-There are different types of vitamin B, and they are found in a variety of foods.
+An ideal diet chart for pregnant women should include different types of vitamin B, and they are found in a variety of foods.
 Each type supports different physiological functions of the body.
 For example, bananas are rich in vitamins B1 and B6, while B12 can be found in animal products such as meat and cheese (17).

 4. Why do I need B vitamins during the second month of pregnancy?